perforce/p4prometheus/INSTALL.md

 # Windows Installation

 The above instructions are all for Linux.
 However, all the components have Windows binaries, with the exception of monitor_metrics.sh.
-A version in Powershell/Go is on the TODO list!
+A version in Powershell/Go is on the TODO list - but the current version has been tested with git-bash and basically works.

 Details: